GhiathAlshammaa/Backend/Python/readme.md

-My training projects in a Python field
+My training projects in a Python programming language field